DannyCamenisch/INI-Summary/Synapses.md

 - exocytosis and diffusion of neurotransmitter in the synaptic cleft
 - activation of postsynaptic receptors

+Notice that the calcium influx is sufficient for the release of neurotransmitter.

 ![[Bildschirmfoto 2022-01-06 um 18.25.56.png]]

 ## Neurotransmitter
-Neurotransmitter are small molecules or peptides released by the Ca2+ dependent depolarization at the presynaptic terminal.
+Neurotransmitter are **small molecules or peptides** released by the Ca2+ dependent depolarization at the presynaptic terminal.
 The mechanisms and sites of synthesis are different for the two types of neurotransmitters:
 - small molecule transmitters are synthesized at terminals, packaged into small clear-core vesicles
 - peptides, or neuropeptides are synthesized in the endoplasmic reticulum and transported to the synapse, sometimes they are processed along the way.
 Neuropeptides are packaged in large dense-core vesicles